oasis-tcs/idpf-specification/idpf_specification.md

 # Virtchannel and Mailbox Queue

-Virtchannel is a SW protocol defined on top of a Device supported mailbox in case of a passthrough sideband going directly to Device.
-Device as mentioned previously can be a HW or a SW Device.
+Virtchannel is a SW protocol defined on top of a device-supported mailbox in case of a passthrough sideband going directly to the device.
+The device, as mentioned previously, can be a HW or a SW device.

 ## Virtchannel Descriptor Structure
 ```C